its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+5/01/2018
+changed gcc-7 sources to linaro ... because why not? going to add source so everyone can compile and won't rely on me providing binaries... at all.

+added gnatmake for arm ( other archs are not likely to come since it requires a sigtramp implentation that is absent on android)

+added racket ... likely buggy for arm and i686. not working yet on 64 bit archs

+also adding libboostpython libs which is a pull request for termux/termux-packages

 23/12/2017
 updated ecl arm and julia for x86_64. both should now work again